 Current Health Status

 According to the Centers for Disease Control and Prevention, cigarette smoking kills approximately 8,300 adults each year in Washington State.
 This is an underestimate of the burden of tobacco because it only includes deaths of people who smoke cigarettes.
-Including deaths attributable to secondhand smoke exposure and burns brings the burden of cigarette smoking deaths in Washington closer to 8,700.
+Deaths connected to secondhand smoke exposure and burns brings the burden of cigarette smoking deaths in Washington closer to 8,700.

 Between 2005 and 2009 there was an average of 47,100 deaths from all causes in Washington each year.
 This means cigarette smoking alone accounts for nearly one in five (17 to 19 percent) Washington State deaths each year.